gcv/appengine-magic/README.md

 They may still work, but appengine-magic does not provide convenient Clojure interfaces for them, and may lack mappings for any necessary supporting URLs.

+### Resource duplication

+The `appengine-prepare` task currently copies all your static files and other resources into the jar file containing your application.
+This means that these resources deploy to App Engine both as separate files, and inside the jar.
+This should not cause problems for the time being (except for increased space), and will be fixed when Leiningen 1.4 comes out (which supports a `:jar-exclusions` project property).